nandhini20027/Search-Algorithm/README.md

-This repository contains implementations of several graph/tree search algorithms in C, including:
+It Contains search algorithm implementations written in C. It covers both uninformed (BFS, DFS) and informed search strategies (Beam Search, Oracle Search, Branch and Bound with heuristics).
+These are several implementations search algorithms, including:
 1. BMS (Exhaustic Search )
 2. DFS
 3. BFS